Doctor-Internet/slate/source/index.html.md

 Some endpoints which have related data, such as clans and their members, can be retrieved in a single API call, using the with parameter.

-For example, the /clans/{id} endpoint allows with settings to retrieve ranks without using the /clans/{id}/ranks endpoint, by using /clans/{id}/?with=ranks.
+For example, the /clans/:id endpoint allows with settings to retrieve ranks without using the /clans/:id/ranks endpoint, by using /clans/:id/?with=ranks.

-These are simple comma seperated values, added to the with parameter.
+These are simple comma separated values, added to the with parameter.

+# Passing Data

+Data can be passed to POST/PUT/PATCH commands in various ways.

+Standard form encoding (application/x-www-form-urlencoded and multipart/form-data) work, as well as json input (application/json).

+Ensure that for all requests, an appropriate Content-Type header is sent.